Courses / DescriptionsEECS 391: VLSI Systems Design

 Quarter OfferedWinter : 12:30-1:50 TuTh ; Gu

-CATALOG DESCRIPTION: Design of CMOS digital integrated circuits, concentrating on architectural and topological issues.
-Tradeoffs in custom design, standard cells, gate arrays.
-Use of VLSI design tools on a small project.
+CATALOG DESCRIPTION: Design of CMOS digital integrated circuits, concentrating on device, circuit, and architectural issues.
+Analysis and design techniques in custom integrated circuit design, standard cells, memory.
+Use of modern VLSI design tools on a small project.

 COURSE COORDINATOR/INSTRUCTOR: Prof. Jie Gu